 We started our work with funds raised largely from family and friends as most young organisations do.
 This was an important part of our journey, which brought in the spirit of volunteering and commitment to the team.

-Since our inception in Delhi, we have grown to other locations – Jaipur, Kolkatta and Indore.
-We also offer residential training to women from areas where we do not work through our Women on Wheels Academy, and hope to start Women on Wheels in new cities by working with partners.
+Since our inception in south Delhi, we have grown to other locations – with four training centres in Delhi, an office in Jaipur and one in Kolkatta.
+We also offer residential training to women from areas where we do not work through our Women on Wheels Academy, and have brought Women on Wheels into Indore, Ahmedabad and Bangalore working in partnership with like-minded partners.